-There are a number of ways to utilize grounding for ESD protection, but first and foremost is using a ground plane.
+There are a number of ways to utilize a grounding strap to your wrist for electrostatic discharge protection, but first and foremost is using a point ground plane.
 Although it’s not always feasible to use a multilayer design, the ground plane can really help you out if you’re concerned about ESD protection.
-As you know, a sudden voltage discharge will induce electromagnetic fields.
-A properly connected ground plane can reduce the damage from this by routing the current away from sensitive components.
+As you know, a sudden surface voltage discharge will induce electromagnetic fields.
+A properly connected ground plane can reduce the electrical damage from this by routing the current away from sensitive components.

 Protect your ground planes

 You can also use high-frequency bypass capacitors between power and ground on sensitive components.
 The capacitors will reduce the charge injection and voltage differences between power and ground.
-Keep those capacitors and your TVS close to the components you are worried about protecting.
+Keep those capacitors and your TVS close to the components you are worried about protecting against static charges.

 Use a chassis ground

 Similar to grounding yourself and a computer tower case before you start pulling things out, you can ground the external casing of your product.
 By allowing your board and chassis to share a ground, you can improve the grounding of the entire system.
 One of the easiest ways to implement a chassis grounding is to include a “chassis screw” that connects the ground plane to the chassis.
 However, you need to make sure you’re using adequate standoffs so other components aren’t crushed or shorted to the casing when the PCB is screwed in.

 Using a chassis screw can help you ground your PCB to your external casing, and then to earth ground.

 Additionally, grounding with a chassis screw makes ESD protection circuits more effective when you’re using transient voltage suppression at inputs.
 Remember, you’ll want to separate the chassis ground from the digital and analog ground by using inductive components.
 That way, a discharge into ground won’t accidentally be shared with all your other components.